GeminiCCCC/Algorithm/DP/README.md

 whenever we need to check the state of list of items, use bit mask to check all of them in O(1) time
 1434 - https://leetcode.com/problems/number-of-ways-to-wear-different-hats-to-each-other/

-## 9. Current color/number cannot be the same as preivous one( or can only has k consecutive times)
+## 9. Current color/number cannot be the same as previous one( or can only has k consecutive times)

 for k consecutive times, we will need to add another dimension for k.
 And when k = 1 this is the special case, it means that we can get to k=1 from all previous state as long as the current number is not the same as previous number